-About the large cast iron skillet.
+About the large cast-iron skillet.
 While large and heavy, it’s more than a handsome wall decoration or a prop at Civil War reenactment day.
 Perhaps not an everyday kitchen tool, but for some things, there is no replacement.
-Best example, thin and crispy southern cornbread.
+The best example is thin and crispy southern cornbread.
 Clean with hot water and a stiff brush, no soap, no dishwasher.
 Season with a light coat of oil and all the bacon you can manage to cook in it.

 - 1 whole fryer chicken (@ 4 lbs), rinsed and excess skin and fat removed

 - Kosher salt and coarse ground black pepper

 - 2 tablespoons olive oil

 - 3 shallots or one medium onion, diced